sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 > Alternatively, you may consider using your custom Ingress Controller and disable `HTTP Load Balancing` add-on, [learn more](https://cloud.google.com/kubernetes-engine/docs/how-to/custom-ingress-controller).

-- [x] HTTP Load Balancing
+- HTTP Load Balancing
-- [x] Compute Engine persistent disk CSI Driver
+- Compute Engine persistent disk CSI Driver

 Your account should have sufficient access equivalent to the `cluster-admin` ClusterRole.

 #### Steps

-**1** – Create your override file and add in any configuration override settings you need - see [configuration](#configuration) for more information on override files and the options what configurations can be changed.
+**1** – Create your override file and add in any configuration override settings you need - see [configuration](#configuration) for more information on override files and the options around what can be conifgured.

 Add into your overide file the below values to configure both your ingress hostname and your storage class.
 We recommend configuring Ingress to use [Container-native load balancing] to expose Sourcegraph publicly on a domain of your choosing and setting the Storage Class to use [Compute Engine persistent disk].
 (For an example file see [override.yaml](https://github.com/sourcegraph/deploy-sourcegraph-helm/tree/main/charts/sourcegraph/examples/gcp/override.yaml))